 Mubarak, Egypt's Ousted President, Is Dead At 91

-Former Egyptian President Hosni Mubarak, who was ousted from power in the early days of the Arab Spring, has died at the age of 91, according to Egyptian state television.
+Former Egyptian President Hosni Mubarak, who was ousted from power in the early days of the Arab Spring, has died at the age of 91.

+Egypt's government has announced three days of public mourning for Mubarak, who is to be buried in a military funeral.

+A statement from the Egyptian presidency said it "mourns with great sorrow" Mubarak's death in light of his role as a hero of the 1973 Arab-Israeli War, which it said "restored dignity and pride" among Arab nations.

+Mubarak was an air force officer during the war in which Egyptian-led troops captured the Suez Canal.
+The parliament and military command expressed their condolences for the death of a leader of the "glorious October War."

+Israeli Prime Minister Benjamin Netanyahu also mourned Mubarak.
+"In the name of the citizens of Israel and the Israeli government, I would like to express deep sorrow on the death of President Hosni Mubarak," he said in a statement Tuesday.
+"President Mubarak, a personal friend of mine, was a leader who led his people to peace and security, to peace with Israel."

-For many Egyptians, Mubarak became the symbol of all that was wrong with their country.
+But for many Egyptians, Mubarak became the symbol of all that was wrong with their country.
 His nearly three-decade rule is recalled as a time of political repression, widespread corruption and economic stagnation for everyone but an elite few.

-Many Egyptians who took to the streets in early 2011 seeking his ouster weren't even born when the former military pilot first became president.
+Many Egyptians who took to the streets in early 2011 seeking his ouster hadn't even been born yet when the former military pilot first became president.

 "My grandmother is exactly the same age as Hosni Mubarak, and I always think of her running the country, of her meeting my needs and my demands," said 28-year-old Nazly Hussein.
 "It's impossible.
 He was really out of touch with people's demands, people's aspirations.
 He did not meet any of them."